-In the Disability Services National Minimum Data Set (DS NMDS), this data element should only be reported in relation to service users that have an informal carer ('Person-informal carer existence indicator, code N', with a value of 1).
+In the Disability Services National Minimum Data Set (DS NMDS), this data element should only be reported in relation to service users that have an informal carer (Person-informal carer existence indicator, yes/no/not stated/inadequately described code N), with a value of 1).

-In the Disability Services National Minimum Data Set (DS NMDS), this data element refers to the person's main informal carer-the person who provides the most significant care and assistance related to the service user's capacity to remain living in their current environment.
-It is recognised that two or more people may equally share the caring role (e.g. mother and father) however, for the purposes of this collection, characteristics are only requested for one of these carers.
+In the DS NMDS, this data element refers to the person's main informal carer the person who provides the most significant care and assistance related to the service user's capacity to remain living in their current environment.
+It is recognised that two or more people may equally share the caring role (for example, mother and father) however, for the purposes of this collection, characteristics are only requested for one of these carers.